Kay-Zee/BE_music_Kan_Zhang/README.md

 - http://localhost:3000/

-Also included is a script file, script.js, in the test folder, that is meant to be run with Mocha.
+Also included is a script file, script.js, now located in the root folder, that is meant to be run with Mocha.

+The app server must not be running, before you run the script.
+The script will start its own node.js server, and then run its tests, then end its own process.

 Suggested command is